orjansu/UnaCie/README.md

 # University of Nottingham Improvement Engine (Unie)
 Inequational reasoning for Improvement Theory

-Unie is current not available on Hackage, but will be shortly.
+Unie is currently not available on Hackage, but will be shortly.
 To execute Unie from within GHCi, load the 'Inter.hs' file from /src/Interactive/ and run 'main'.